A Comprehensive Guide to Federal Criminal Defense (2025)

 2. The Step-by-Step Process of a Federal Indictment

-3. Issuance of Indictment — If the grand jury finds probable cause, the formal indictment is issued.
+3. Issuance of Indictment – If probable cause is found, a formal indictment is issued.

-4. Arrest and Arraignment — You’re either arrested or summoned, then brought before a judge to hear the charges and enter a plea.
+4. Arrest & Arraignment – You’re taken into custody or summoned.
+Under FRCP 10, you appear before a judge to hear the charges.

-6. Trial — If you don’t reach a plea deal, your case goes to trial, where a judge or jury decides guilt or innocence.
+6. Trial – If no plea deal is reached, a judge or jury decides guilt or innocence.

-7. Sentencing — If found guilty, the judge determines the sentence based on federal guidelines.
+7. Sentencing – If convicted, the judge imposes sentence under federal guidelines.

 3. What Must a Federal Indictment Contain?